 - Labile international normalized ratios (Is your blood too thin?)

 - Drugs (like aspirin) and alcohol (more than eight drinks a week)

-Most factors are worth one point.
-You’ll rack up two point if you have either kidney and liver function problems, if you take certain medications, or drink alcohol.
+Most risk factors are worth one point.
+You’ll rack up two points if you have either kidney and liver function problems, if you take certain medications, or drink alcohol.

 What Do My Results Mean?

 Your HAS-BLED score tells the doctor how to manage your care.
 This way, everyone who has AFib is not treated the same way.